maksim-shlapak/widget-api/interfaces/playeradaptor.playeradaptorapi.md

 ▸ **onControlsLeave**(cb: *[PlayerEventCallback](../modules/playeradaptor.md#playereventcallback)*): `void`

-*__description__*: (OPTIONAL) cb should be called when mouse leaves player controls.
+*__description__*: (DEPRECATED) cb should be called when mouse leaves player controls.
 If implemented the onControlsEnter() method must be implemented as well.
 NOTE: In most cases this event is not required.
 NOTE: if not supported the function must be undefined.
 If defined the main usage of this event is to hide Annoto Timeline when user hovers mouse over the players controls, for example for players where Annoto Timeline interfers with some hover functionality of the player.
 The function is required only for Iframe players for other players Annoto can detect the event by itself.

 **Parameters:**